rcalxrc08/FinancialMonteCarlo.jl/docs/src/parallel_vr.md

 ## Variance Reduction
-The variance reduction is achieved using antithetic variables appr
+The variance reduction is achieved using antithetic variables approach.